The Estonian taxation system

 VAT registration must be completed with the Estonian Tax and Customs Board, just like when applying for an EORI number.

-Documents required for Estonia VAT registration
+Documents required for Estonia VAT registration in 2021

 There are several documents to be filed when applying for a VAT number in Estonia